 In addition to the rules of the Federal Aviation Administration, it is best to keep in mind that the flying of drones is restricted in National Parks around the country.
 This rule applies to both recreational and commercial drone flights.

-Names Of Drones That Need To Be Registered With The Federal Aviation Administration
+Drones That Need To Be Registered With The Federal Aviation Administration

 There are different types and brands of drones available in the market.
 However, we will look at some of the most popular drones that need to be registered with the FAA.